 One of the symptoms of PCOS is the presence of multiple ovarian cysts.
 Here a note of clarification may be in order, as the presence of cysts is neither uncommon nor cause for alarm in and of itself.
-A multitude of these cysts may be present in a “string of pearls” foundation and this may be a sign of PCOS (Polycystic Ovarian Syndrome).
-The consequences of this can be major.
+While a multitude of these cysts may be present in a “string of pearls” foundation, this is often a symptom of PCOS (Polycystic Ovarian Syndrome) and not the cause.

 These hormonal issues can have far-reaching effects, including the loss of the ability to release eggs—but if the condition of Polycystic Ovarian Syndrome (PCOS) is dire, it isn’t hopeless by any means.
 There are certain practical steps that can be taken to minimize its effects, and they start with making basic enhancements to the overall health of the body.
 Tweaking one’s diet and increasing the amount of regular exercise taken in is a good first step toward negating the effects of Insulin Resistance.

-Insulite Health, a Boulder, Colorado USA based company, is committed to reversing Insulin Resistance – a potentially dangerous imbalance of blood glucose and insulin.
+Insulite Health is committed to reversing Insulin Resistance – a potentially dangerous imbalance of blood glucose and insulin.
 Scientific research has revealed that this disorder can be a primary cause of excess weight gain and obesity, plus Pre-Diabetes and Type 2 Diabetes.
 Insulin Resistance can also underlie the cluster of increased risk factors for cardiovascular damage called Metabolic Syndrome (Syndrome X) as well as PCOS (Polycystic Ovarian Syndrome).

-Recognizing that there are millions of people who need help, Insulite Health has designed what is considered the most effective systematic approach to reversing Insulin Resistance and these associated disorders.
-Insulite Laboratories is recognized world-wide for developing systems to address the underlying causes of Metabolic Syndrome, Polycystic Ovarian Syndrome (PCOS), excess weight/obesity, pre-diabetes, and Type 2 Diabetes.
+Recognizing that there are millions of people who need help, Insulite Health has designed what is considered the most effective natural approach to reversing Insulin Resistance and associated disorders.
+Insulite Health is recognized world-wide for developing systems to address the underlying causes of Metabolic Syndrome, Polycystic Ovarian Syndrome (PCOS), excess weight/obesity, pre-diabetes, and Type 2 Diabetes.